 "Hello everyone, my name is Edward Elric.
 I am your Biology 101 professor."
 Walking over to the board, he scribbled his name loudly with a piece of chalk.
 Wasn't that Alphonse's last name?
 Now that she thought about it the two did look very similar.
 After setting down his own bag, he finally turned to face his students.
 Golden eyes assessing the room and then widening momentarily in surprise at his recognition of her sitting in the very front row of his classroom.
 A wide smile crossed his face, as she was sure he was ticking off all of the possible ways he could and would pay her back for her bold anger this morning.
 Sighing yet again, Winry wished she had sat anywhere else but in the place she had.
 Pulling away his measuring gaze from her expression of 'what I wouldn't do to be invisible right now' back onto his stack of syllabuses, he quickly separated them into stacks that could be passed down each of the rows.

-Of course being that she was on the end of the first row, that meant she needed to take them from him.
+Of course being that she was on the end of the row meant she needed to take them from him.
 "This is a copy of the syllabus, a complete list of everything we will go over and due dates.
 The second paper that will be coming around will be a seating chart, I'm not asking you to move just to write your name on the chart according to where you are sitting now.
-Just a fair warning though I am no good with names, so don't think I'm rude if don't get your name right."
+Just a fair warning though, I am no good with names, so don't think I'm rude if don't get your name right."
 Taking care to enunciate an almost direct quote from their conversation that morning, he was letting her know subtly that he would be giving as good as he got for the next hellish semester.